qdm12/blog/content/post/buildkit-cross-arch-bug/index.md

 ## Bug

-Now in my particular situation, I have development a small program called [`xcputranslate`](https://github.com/qdm12/xcputranslate) to convert strings such as `linux/arm/v7` to `arm` and `7` for `GOARCH` and `GOARM` for go builds, without relying on shell scripting.
+Now in my particular situation, I have developed a small program called [`xcputranslate`](https://github.com/qdm12/xcputranslate) to convert strings such as `linux/arm/v7` to `arm` and `7` for `GOARCH` and `GOARM` for go builds, without relying on shell scripting.
 The static binary program is built for every architecture and pushed in a scratch based image on Docker Hub as `qmcgaw/xcputranslate`.

 The Dockerfile above would be changed to: